PetroFit/petrofit/docs/installation.rst

 If you will be contributing to the software, we recommend forking the repository on GitHub first, cloning your forked repository, and then installing the developer version.

+Frozen versions of conda environment files are provided via the `petrofit_environments repository <https://github.com/PetroFit/petrofit_environments>`_.